Tania Gunadi

+She is best known for playing Emma Lau / Dark Tamera on Aaron Stone, Miko Nakadai on Transformers: Prime, Sashi Kobayashi on Penn Zero: Part-Time Hero, Sakti Deon / Techno on MyMusic, and Pliny on StuGo.

 Biography

 Gunadi was born in Bandung, Indonesia.
 She won a green card lottery when she was a teenager and moved to Los Angeles.
-When she first came to the US, she attended a free program for adult ESL students to learn English.
+When she first moved to the US, she attended a free program for adult ESL students to learn English.
 She then went to university in Los Angeles.
 Her first job was working at Pizza Hut as a telephone operator.
 Gunadi then decided to pursue an acting career after she landed a part in a Disneyland commercial.